A DOG NAME AMEY

 The day before, I wanted her to sleep to at least 5.30, I was awake regularly all night looking at her, and at 5.30, I felt her tongue on my hand; however, when I looked, she went back to sleep.
 At 5.45, she came back and licked my hand and looked like she wanted to go out so I took her.

 Whereas as she used to do both jobs within minutes, she now takes longer for a big job, sometimes up to 15 minutes.
 She probably now knows how to hold it.
 She always does a big job in the area we want her to.
 She is just very clever.

 Soon, this weekend she can go out for walks.
 In the following years, we had so many enjoyable walks both in Germany, Sweden, Norway, Poland, Denmark, Switzerland and Madeira through all the years.

-Today the 19th of April 2021 it is 10 years since our Lady Rose was born.
+Today the 19th of April 2023 is 12 years since our Lady Rose was born.
 She came to us when she was 11 weeks old.
-During all her ten years she has been the best dog anyone could wish for.
+During all her eleven years she has been the best dog anyone could wish for.
 Always a loyal companion and friend.
 We hope she will be here with us for many more years to come and enjoy her time in this life.

 Lady Rose & Maya meet for the first time

 Hanna and I were in Porto Santo for my birthday back in 2020, staying for a week on this great island, a place Christopher Columbus walked and got married to the Governor’s daughter.
 I like the place with a 7-8 kilometre-long wide sand beach, and most of the time with no people.